 2. Easy Contact Forms

 Need to create a simple contact form?
-There’s no need for a separate form plugin – Jetpack lets you create or insert a form right from the WordPress editor:
+There’s no need to use a separate form plugin or Google Forms alternatives – Jetpack lets you create or insert a form right from the WordPress editor:

 3. Automatically Share Content To Social Media

 Beyond social share buttons, Jetpack can also help you automatically share your new posts on:

 - Google+ (well, until Google+ shuts down, that is!)